mawrkus/pull-request-review-guide/README.md

 #### Stop the "reply" hemorragy / Don't write a novel

-Many replies to a comment might be the symptom of miscommunication/misunderstanding.
+Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
 This usually creates noise for everyone involved in the review.
-Should it be the case, schedule a quick face to face meeting with your peer to clarify the topic under discussion.
+Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on the solution and/or to pair on any changes suggested.

 Once discussed, add a concise comment to share the agreement with everyone involved in the review.